neumino/neumino.github.io/movies.md

-### What We Found
+### Project Power
-*Released on 2020-07-31, vote average 2*
+*Released on 2020-08-14, vote average 10*

-Close friends Marcus and Holly begin their freshman year at a tough public high school in Baltimore County, Maryland.
-When Cassie, a well liked senior at the school, disappears suspiciously, both of their lives change forever.
-Together, will they find out what happened to Cassie?
-And after a dramatic confrontation, will any of them ever be the same?
+An ex-soldier, a teen and a cop collide in New Orleans as they hunt for the source behind a dangerous new pill that grants users temporary superpowers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/rZkNnc-9Sfc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xw1vQgVaYNQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>